 This is significant because it’s how the vast majority of potential buyers are going to find a place to purchase DVC.
 Obviously, you want the businesses that are getting the most traffic in terms of potential buyers.
 You don’t want to list with a broker languishing on page 2 of Google search results that sees a fraction of the traffic as the top results on page 1.

 There are other things you could look for, such as whether the seller’s site is responsive (mobile-friendly) or looks like it has been updated since 1998.
 Not so much because people are buying timeshares from their iPhones, but because a broker’s laziness to update their site could reflect laziness in other aspects of the business.

 By and large, the niche DVC resellers are a good, reliable group.
-There are a few that were started by Disney fans or former Cast Members, and are family-run, like DVC Resale Market.
+There are a few that were started by Disney fans or former Cast Members, and are family-run.
 These are people who got into the business because they are truly passionate about Disney Vacation Club.
 Between personal experience and feedback from friends and readers who have used them, the overall feedback for DVC resellers is 99% positive.

 This is a stark contrast to the timeshare market as a whole, which is so riddled with scams that the FTC is actively investigating it (there’s even a warning on the FTC site).
 This is why we so strongly recommend a DVC-specialist when choosing a reseller.
 We really cannot emphasize this enough.
 The niche DVC brokers tend to be very good, and there’s too much garbage in the general realm of timeshares, so why even risk it?